 Bill H.39 proposes the repeal of the existing statute that provides limited liability protection to individuals involved with overdose prevention centers in Vermont.
 The bill removes all references to overdose prevention centers from the law, including their definition, operational guidelines, and the immunity protections for individuals using or working at these centers.
 This repeal effectively eliminates the legal framework that previously supported the establishment and operation of overdose prevention centers, which were designed to provide a safe space for individuals to consume drugs under supervision and access various health services.

 The bill also specifies that it will take effect on July 1, 2025.
-By repealing the authorization of overdose prevention centers, the legislation aims to remove the legal protections that were in place for both users and staff, potentially impacting the availability of harm reduction services in the state.
+By repealing the authorization for overdose prevention centers, the legislation aims to change the approach to drug use and overdose prevention in the state, potentially impacting the availability of harm reduction services that were previously supported under the now-repealed statute.